sbazaz/uldaq/README.md

 Note: To install the Python interface, follow the above build [instructions](#build-instructions) then go to https://pypi.org/project/uldaq/ for further installation.

 ### Examples
-Run the C examples, located in the examples folder, by entering the following commands
+The C examples are located in the examples folder, Run the following commands to execute the Analog input examples

 ```
   $ cd examples